 The Relative Strength Index (RSI) is a widely used technical indicator in financial markets.
 It is a momentum oscillator that measures the speed and change of price movements of an asset.
 The RSI provides a numerical value that ranges from 0 to 100, helping traders and investors identify potential overbought and oversold conditions in the market.

-The RSI compares the magnitude of recent price gains to recent price losses over a specified period, usually 14 days, and then normalizes the calculation into a value between 0 to 100.
-The formula for calculating RSI involves dividing the average of the upward price movements by the average of the downward price movements.
+The RSI compares the magnitude of recent price gains to recent price losses over a specified period, usually 14 days.
+It then gives a score between 0 and 100.
+The RSI calculation formula involves dividing the average of the upward price movements by the average of the downward price movements.

 The RSI is a valuable tool for traders and investors to gauge market sentiment and potential price reversals.
 It helps in timing entry and exit points for trades, as well as identifying potential trend changes.
 However, it is essential to use the RSI in conjunction with other technical indicators and analysis methods, as it may provide false signals in certain market conditions.